Simon Power (politician): Life after Parliament

 On 2 March 2011 Power announced he would step down at the end of the term in late 2011.
 In April 2011, Power's ministerial portfolio for State-Owned Enterprises was transferred to Tony Ryall in preparation for Power's transition into business; he wanted to avoid potential conflicts of interest.

 In December 2011 Power was granted the right to retain the title of The Honourable in recognition of his term as a Member of the Executive Council of New Zealand and became The Hon.
 Simon Power.
-In January 2012 he became the head of the bank Westpac's Private Bank.
+In January 2012 he became the head of the bank Westpac New Zealand's Private Bank.
 In the 2012 Queen's Birthday Honours Power was appointed a Companion of the Queen's Service Order (QSO) for services as a Member of Parliament.

+Power served as the chairman of the King's College Board of Governors, during which time he had to deal with accusations of bullying at the school due to the scandal regarding National Party MP Sam Uffindell's time at the school.

+In 2019 Power completed a master's degree in political science at Victoria University of Wellington, with a thesis comparing two US elections.

 In late December 2021, Power was appointed as the chief executive of the public broadcaster TVNZ.
 Power had recently stepped down as acting chief of Westpac Bank when the bank appointed Catherine McGrath as chief executive in November 2021.
-Power is scheduled to assume office in March 2022.
+Power began the role in March 2022.

+On 4th April 2023 Power announced his resignation from TVNZ with his last day being the 30th June.

+Power told an interviewer in July 2023 that part of the reason he had left TVNZ was to commence research for his PhD in American politics.
+Power said that he planned to holiday in "...California, Washington DC and New York..." then undertake archival research "...focusing on four U.S. Presidents and their paths as governors or through the Senate."
+He returned to the financial industry in February 2024 as chief executive of Fisher Funds.